 Is Alder Better Than Others?

 Finally, let’s look at how Alder compares to the competition.
 Although most security systems seem alike on the surface, we know for a fact that each system is unique.
 For Alder, its uniqueness is thanks to the company’s fast response rate.
 According to them, in 2017, they recorded an average response time of 3.4 seconds.
-That’s more than three times faster than the likes of ADT and Vivint that typically take 15 to 30 seconds to respond, based on our experience (although ADT and Vivint are more expensive, as you can learn more about on our ADT pricing and Vivint pricing pages).
+That’s more than three times faster than the likes of ADT, which took 15 to 30 seconds to respond to new activity when we took a deeper look at the system in our full ADT review.

 When it comes to technology, though, Alder is still a long way from becoming the best.
 Alder’s lineup of security sensors, life safety sensors, cameras, and medical emergency buttons is meek in comparison to ADT’s well-developed product line.
 And in the smart home vertical, Vivint is way ahead.
 Although Vivint uses proprietary equipment like Alder, they offer a smart thermostat, and their systems work with the two most popular voice assistants, Alexa, and Google Assistant.
 Plus, we were able to use a lot more commands to control Vivint with our voices than we could with Alder.

 Still, Alder does a lot of the little things right.
 The system itself is simple, which is more than can be said for ADT and Vivint.
 Alder also doesn’t have installation fees, while ADT and Vivint both require professional installation with fees of around $100 or more, depending on how well you negotiate.
 These small things make Alder a formidable rival to both ADT, Vivint, and other traditional alarm companies.
 And if the last five years are any indication, Alder will likely become a force to be reckoned with.
-They were named one of the fastest-growing companies4 in the state of Utah in 2016, after all.
+They were named one of the fastest-growing in the state of Utah in 2016, after all.

 So What’s the Bottom Line?